Frequently Asked Questions

 - A student who withdraws from a course after the third week period up to and including

-the ninth week of the semester will receive a “W” grade on his/her record.
+the ninth week of the semester will receive a “W” grade on their record.
 “W” grades

 do not affect the student’s GPA.